 now we’re going to go into apps that will help you with studying.
 So first of all, I’m going to recommend Duolingo, which I know everyone recommends.
 I was using this before I went to study abroad, and my mom has been using this nonstop, she’s obsessed, she’s trying to learn French, it’s a really great app, it’s really great if you’re just trying to learn a language if you want it to help with the language that you’re currently learning in college, I really recommend just taking this on the side.
 That way you can kind of pick up something new.

-Lastly, being a student also comes with several perks, one of which is to get discounts.
+Lastly, being a student also comes with several perks, one of which is getting discounts.
 And Unidays will help you find that.
 Get details of subscriptions, sales, and other offers curated especially for students.
 You can find great deals on learning apps, technology, food and drink, travel, fashion, and more.

 So, there you have it!
 These apps cover almost every aspect of your student life.
 All you need to do is decide which areas you want to focus on and maybe clear some storage space in your phone.